autoplot/documentation/javadoc/org/autoplot/asdatasource/AudioSystemDataSourceFactory.md

-# org.autoplot.asdatasource.AudioSystemDataSourceFactoryRead data directly from the desktop audio system, to create a useful source
+# org.autoplot.asdatasource.AudioSystemDataSourceFactory

- of data for demonstration purposes.
+Read data directly from the desktop audio system, to create a useful source of data for demonstration purposes.

-AudioSystemDataSourceFactory( )
+# AudioSystemDataSourceFactory( )

 ***